micaelpreis/terminal-configuration/README.md

 ### 1. Edit Terminal Preferences

-First, start by opening **Terminal**, go to Preferences and perform this changes:
+First, start by opening **Terminal**, go to Preferences and perform this changes.

-* In General, set Homebrew as your default profile on startup;
+1. In General, set Homebrew as your default profile on startup;
-* In Profiles, click on Homebrew and set him as default;
+2. In Profiles, click on Homebrew and set him as default;
-* Set the font to 'Monaco 12 pt';
+3. Set the font to 'Monaco 12 pt';
-* Set the color for 'Text' as white;
+4. Set the color for 'Text' as white;
-* Check all boxes on 'Text' definitions.
+5. Check all boxes on 'Text' definitions.

 ### 2. Create bash_profile File